 In many ways, the Grand Foyer reminded me of the Hall of Mirrors at the Palace of Versailles, except I thought it was far more stunning and definitely more pleasant to visit (no mobs of people to push through!)

 Final Thoughts on Our Visit to Palais Garnier

 As a lover of palaces and architecture, Palais Garnier had me smiling from ear to ear, that is when my mouth wasn’t hanging open in astonishment!
-If Palais Garnier isn’t on your list of places it to see in Paris, it really should be.
-I thought it was the most beautiful building we visited during our time in the city!
+If Palais Garnier isn’t on your list of places to see in Paris, it really should be.
+I thought it was the most beautiful building we visited during our 4 days in Paris.

 Tips for Visiting Palais Garnier

 - Palais Garnier is on the corner of Rue Scribe & Rue Auber.